Voodoo People

 "Voodoo People" is a song by British electronic music group the Prodigy, released on 12 September 1994 as the third single from their second studio album, Music for the Jilted Generation (1994), and as their eighth single overall.
 It was both written and produced by group member Liam Howlett and released as a 12-inch single and in EP format in the United States in 1995 through Mute Records.
 The guitar riff, based on "Very Ape" by Nirvana, is played by Lance Riddler.
-The accompanying music video was directed by Walter Stern and Russell Curtis.
+The accompanying music video was directed by Walter Stern and Russell Curtis and filmed in Saint Lucia.